aareeze/GroupProject/README.md

   An issue of the app not reading in the google API's occured when the program was not runnin in Administartor mode for Android Studios

+  During this phase trying to add more more layout features and buttons to the activity_login.xml, the issues arrived of the OnCliclListener causing the program to crash so I had to go back and look at it.
+Changing some code around.